-Economic growth accelerated in the second quarter of 2013 compared with the first quarter of 2013.
-The inflation-adjusted U.S. gross domestic product, or GDP, rose by 1.7% on an annualized basis in the second quarter of 2013, according to the Bureau of Economic Analysis advance estimate, compared with an increase of 1.1% in the first quarter of 2013.
-We expect growth to pick up modestly in the second half of 2013.
-The U.S. government may reach the limit on its borrowing authority later this year, but we do not yet know what the impact or timing of this will be, although the limit is not expected to be reached before the fall of 2013.
-The overall economy gained an estimated 563,000 jobs in the second quarter.
-According to the U.S. Bureau of Labor Statistics, over the last 12 months ending in June 2013, the economy created 2.2 million non-farm jobs.
-The unemployment rate was 7.6% in June 2013, unchanged from March 2013.
-We expect that the housing market will continue to recover if employment continues to improve.
+According to the U.S. Bureau of Economic Analysis, in the second quarter of 2013 the inflation-adjusted U.S. gross domestic product, or GDP rose by 2.5% on an annualized basis.
+The Bureau of Economic Analysis advance estimate of GDP for the third quarter was not yet available at the time this report was prepared.
+In the third quarter of 2013, the overall economy gained an estimated 430,000 jobs.
+According to the U.S. Bureau of Labor Statistics, over the last 12 months ending in September 2013, the economy created 2.2 million non-farm jobs.
+The unemployment rate was 7.2% in September 2013, down from 7.6% in June 2013.
+We expect that the housing market will benefit if employment continues to improve.

-Housing activity showed improvement during the second quarter of 2013.
-Total existing home sales averaged 5.1 million units annualized in the second quarter of 2013, a 2.4% increase from the first quarter of 2013, according to data from the National Association of REALTORS®.
-Sales of foreclosed homes and preforeclosure, or "short," sales (together, "distressed sales") accounted for 15% of existing home sales in June 2013, compared with 21% in March 2013 and 26% in June 2012.
-New single-family home sales strengthened during the second quarter of 2013, averaging an annualized rate of 470,000 units, a 4.7% increase from the first quarter of 2013, according to the Bureau of the Census.
+Housing activity was mixed during the third quarter of 2013.
+Total existing home sales averaged 5.4 million units annualized in the third quarter of 2013, a 5.9% increase from the second quarter of 2013, according to data from the National Association of REALTORS®.
+Sales of foreclosed homes and preforeclosure, or "short," sales (together, "distressed sales") accounted for 14% of existing home sales in September 2013, compared with 15% in June 2013 and 24% in September 2012.
+New single-family home sales weakened during the first two months of the third quarter of 2013 (the latest period for which information is available), averaging an annualized rate of 405,500 units in July and August, an 8.5% decrease from the second quarter of 2013, according to the Bureau of the Census.

-During the second quarter of 2013, the number of months' supply, or the inventory/sales ratio, of available existing homes rose to 5.1 months and the number of months' supply of new homes remained at 4.1 months.
+During the third quarter of 2013, the number of months' supply, or the inventory/sales ratio, of available existing homes fell to 5.0 months while the number of months' supply of new homes rose to an average of 5.1 months through the first two months of the third quarter of 2013 (the latest period for which information is available).
 The inventory/sales ratio for both existing and new homes remained below their historical average.

-The overall mortgage market serious delinquency rate, which has trended down since peaking in the fourth quarter of 2009, remained historically high at 6.4% as of March 31, 2013 (the latest date for which information is available), according to the Mortgage Bankers Association National Delinquency Survey.
+The overall mortgage market serious delinquency rate, which has trended down since peaking in the fourth quarter of 2009, remained historically high at 5.9% as of June 30, 2013 (the latest date for which information is available), according to the Mortgage Bankers Association National Delinquency Survey.
 We provide information about Fannie Mae's serious delinquency rate, which also decreased, in "Credit Performance."